jCodingStuff/ANN/README.md

-# ANN
-Artificial Neural Networks
+# Artificial Neural Networks in Java

-This repository stores a data structure for Artificial Neural Networks (feed-forward and acyclic).
+This repository contains a data structure for Artificial Neural Networks (feed-forward and acyclic).
 It also has a pure Backpropagation algorithm that can be applied.
 The ANN can be created using an array to describe the structure.
 For example, [2, 3, 4, 2] means:
   - 2 nodes in the input layer